 Start by placing it on a sheet tray lined with parchment paper or sprayed with non-stick spray.

-Bake in the oven at 400° for 20-25 minutes or until the prosciutto is lightly browned and is cooked through out.
+Bake in the oven at 400° for 20-25 minutes or until the prosciutto is lightly browned and is cooked throughout.

 Make the sauce separate in a large sauté pan and serve alongside the baked chicken.

-This seriously is always a hit every time I make and is fantastic as a last minute weeknight dinner or served up to guests when entertaining!
+This seriously is always a hit every time I make and is fantastic as a last-minute weeknight dinner or served up to guests when entertaining!

-REHEATING: To reheat it simply place back in a pan with some of the pan sauce, cover and cook in the oven for 10 minutes at 350°.
+How to Reheat: To reheat it simply place back in a pan with some of the pan sauce, cover and cook in the oven for 10 minutes at 350°.

 Chicken Saltimbocca Recipe

-- 5 7-9 ounce chicken breasts sliced in half width wise
+- 5 7-9 ounce chicken breasts sliced in half width-wise

 - 1 tablespoon + 1 teaspoon finely minced fresh sage